parris/private-npm-registry/README.md

 ----

 - Edit config.json.
-At the very least you should replace `http://localhost:12345` with your registries host name
+At the very least you should replace `http://localhost:12345` with your registry's host name
 - Run `npm start` in this repo

 NPM Setup on client machines